zombiezen/cardcpx/README.md

 [![Build Status](https://travis-ci.org/zombiezen/cardcpx.svg?branch=master)](https://travis-ci.org/zombiezen/cardcpx)

-cardcpx is a specialized UI for copying files from a camera card to 1+ replicas.
+cardcpx is a specialized UI for copying files from a camera card to one or more replicas.
 The replica copies happen concurrently, so if you are copying N bytes to R replicas, the time is O(N) instead of O(N * R).

-The interface also has includes simple scene/take ingestion, which is stored in a CSV transaction log.
+The interface also includes simple scene/take ingestion, which is stored in a CSV transaction log.
 Selects will be copied first, so you can do a proofing check on a fast disk while your import finishes.